Ethics and Compliance

 Under our Code of Ethics, all employees are responsible for acting in the best interest of the Group.
-Employees are required to complete an educational module and at the end are asked to disclose any outside interest, activity or investment which actually or potentially could cause conflict against that of the Group, or otherwise certify they do not have any such conflict of interest.
-Group E&C reviews all reported disclosures and discusses certain matters with the relevant business or function head if necessary.
+Employees are required to complete an educational module and at the end are asked to disclose any interest, activity or investment which actually or potentially could cause conflict against that of the Group.
+Group E&C reviews all reported disclosures and discusses certain matters with the relevant business or function managers if necessary.
 Feedback is provided to all reporters and in some cases, possible plans to mitigate exposure are also provided.

 NSG Group is monitoring around 500 third parties such as agents, consultants and joint venture partners that meet certain risk criteria of ABAC.
 This process includes due diligence, assessment and reputational screening.

 Reporting of Concerns – Ethics and Compliance Hotline

 NSG Group is committed to maintaining an environment in which employees can report, without fear of retaliation, any conduct they know of or suspect to be in violation of law, Group Code of Ethics policies/procedures or guidelines.

 For this purpose, the Ethics and Compliance Hotline system provides an easy and simple way to report concerns, while employees are encouraged to speak to line management, HR or other relevant functions first.

 This Hotline system is also available for any stakeholders outside the Group.

 |■ Anonymous report is acceptable unless prohibited by law.